ejci/iZettle-for-Titanium/readme.md

 ##Example Usage
 Check the example App to see it in action.
 It is ridiculously simple.
 You only need is [developer key from iZettle](https://developer.izettle.com/).
-Of course you can test it with their URL tester app like i did because their currently

 ###Titanium code: